 Tell me a bit about what you do for a living.

-I work with refugees within the immigration department of the Luxembourgish government.
+I work in public service.
 It’s a rewarding job as I get to help people who went through a lot.
 Travel Blogging is my so-called “night job”.

 Do you have a certain amount of vacation days per year with your job?